ocapn/ocapn/draft-specifications/Model.md

 A sequence of Unicode code points excluding surrogates (U+D800-U+DFFF).
 Selectors are distinguished from [String](#string)s by type, not content.

+Selector is represented by [Selector](Notation.md#string) in the underlying abstract notation and concrete representation.

 > - **Guile**: symbols `'name`
 > - **JavaScript**: an object with two own properties: